mgmeyers/obsidian-zotero-integration/docs/Templating.md

-## Why are there three template options?

-Currently, you are able to define `Header`, `Annotation`, and `Footer` templates.
-Annotation templates are unique in that any existing exported annotations will not be overwritten.
-This allows you to edit the annotation markdown and have your changes persist when exporting multiple times.
-If you don't care about this, you can use just the header template.
-The same data is available to all templates.

 ## What data is available to templates?

 You can view the data available to templates using the `Data Explorer` command in Obsidian's command pallette.